bgamari/ghc-wiki-import/dependent-haskell/phase2.md

 More practically, congruence is what allows `liftCoSubst` to function.
 The details aren't germane here, but `liftCoSubst` produces a coercion, which is assumedly well-typed.
 However, we cannot prove that it is indeed well-typed with heterogeneous equality: this is precisely what the congruence theorem claims.
-So, currently, the use of this function might induce a Core Lint error.
-(Ningning: the error would be from the coercion variable restriction in the ForAllCo rule.
-Could you add a pointer to where this is checked? / From Ningning: **Unfortunately we didn't impose this restriction anywhere.** We should do it in the near future.)
+So, currently, the use of this function might induce a Core Lint error (see `almostDevoidCoVarOfCo` check in `ty_co_subst` in Coercion).
 With homogeneous equality, we can prove that this won't be the case.

 ### What would homogeneous equality look like in GHC?